 Create a collaborative story by choosing one player to begin – this person shares the first few lines of a make believe story.
 Play proceeds with each family member adding a few more lines to continue the story -the funnier or more absurd the better!

 21. Shadow Hand Puppets

 Have fun trying to make all sorts of creatures and critters on the side of your tent with just your hands and the light of your torch.

-Have fun passing the time with your family on your next camping trip with these great family camping games.
-As you can see they are easy to play, require minimal supplies, and can be played just about anywhere.
-Have fun!
+As well as having fun passing the time with your family with these great family camping games, check out these seven easy-to-play, commercial camping games that can be played just about anywhere.